felipevolpone/ray/README.md

 |  before_save    |

-Then, if you call the .put() method of usermodel and the user doesn't has age bigger than 18, an Exception will be raised.
+Then, if you call the .put() method of UserModel and the user doesn't has age bigger than 18, an Exception will be raised.

 ### Actions
 Actions provide a simple way to you create behavior in your models through your api.
+After writing the code bellow, you can use the url */api/user/< id >/activate* to invoke the activate_user method.
 ```python
 from onhands.actions import ActionAPI, action